Panmixia: Background information

 In a panmictic species, all of the individuals of a single species are potential partners, and the species gives no mating restrictions throughout the population.
 Panmixia can also be referred to as random mating, referring to a population that randomly chooses their mate, rather than sorting between the adults of the population.

 Panmixia allows for species to reach genetic diversity through gene flow more efficiently than monandry species.
 However, outside population factors, like drought and limited food sources, can affect the way any species will mate.
 When scientists examine species mating to understand their mating style, they look at factors like genetic markers, genetic differentiation, and gene pool.

 Panmictic species

 A panmictic population of Monostroma latissimum, a marine green algae, shows sympatric speciation in southwest Japanese islands.
 Although panmictic, the population is diversifying.
-Dawson's Burrowing bee, Amegilla dawsoni, may be forced to aggregate in common mating areas due to uneven resource distribution in its harsh desert environment.
+Dawson's burrowing bee, Amegilla dawsoni, may be forced to aggregate in common mating areas due to uneven resource distribution in its harsh desert environment.
 Pantala flavescens should be considered as a global panmictic population.

+Indian Scad (Decapterus russelli) is found in the Indian Ocean.
+It forms a single panmictic stock across the ecosystem, meaning gametes are uniformly dispersed throughout the population.
+This panmictic stock suggests that individuals from other locations within the Indian Ocean are interbreeding due to limited genetic variation.
+This is caused by a rapid growth bottleneck effect due to a random event.
+However, significant genetic differentiation of Decapterus russelli is found between populations from the Indian Ocean and the Indo-Malay Archinpelago, attributed to isolation and environmental factors.

+Knoxdaviesia proteae, a fungus that lives on flowers of Protea repens, shows extensive genetic variation and weak genetic differentiation.
+These genetic factors mean the fungus population is well-mixed and maintains panmixia across the population by spreading widely via beetles.
+This fungus uses mites to travel short distances, but it has been found that instead, Knoxdaviesia proteae rides on beetles to pollinate Protea repens.
+This allows for frequent genetic exchange due to the fungus's interaction with other colonies instead of cloning itself.